CryptoCompareLTD/FIX-Guide/README.md

 </table>

 ## Introduction
 CryptoCompare offers industry standard FIX connectivity based on an unmodified [FIX 4.4](https://www.fixtrading.org/standards/fix-4-4/) for market data access.
 Low latency live streaming trade and orderbook data is available for a number of exchanges.

 To gain access to CryptoCompare FIX connectivity, please contact us [by email.](mailto:data@cryptocompare.com)

-Once access has been granted, connectivity can be established by connecting to fix.cryptocompare.com.

 This document serves as a developer guide for integrating with the FIX streaming service.

+## Connection options

+Once access has been granted, connectivity can be established by connecting to fix.cryptocompare.com:8200.

+A standard [FIX4.4 dictionary](FIX44.xml) is required for connectivity.
+In addition, for QuickFIX library users, we provide a sample [connection configuration](CCFIX.ini) file.

+Each client will have to modify the *SenderCompID* field within this config to match their uniquely provided ID.
+This will be provided by CryptoCompare when a client has been successfully provisioned for access.

 ## Market representations